eslint/eslint/docs/developer-guide/working-with-plugins.md

 ### Processors in Plugins

 You can also create plugins that would tell ESLint how to process files other than JavaScript.
-In order to create a processor, object that is exported from your module has to conform to the following interface:
+In order to create a processor, the object that is exported from your module has to conform to the following interface:

 ```js
 processors: {